Sleeping in Airports

 (photo credit: KendrasSnaps / Shutterstock)

 Praça do Comércio, Lisbon’s most iconic square, is an ideal introduction to the city.
 You can go on top of the Rua Augusta’s arch for a small entry fee to appreciate the 360 views over the old neighbourhood of Baixa.
-You’ll also find plenty of local restaurants, street food, and wine-tasting shops in this area.
+You’ll also find plenty of local restaurants, street food, and wine-tasting shops.
 Continue on Rua Augusta, one of Lisbon’s most famous shopping streets, to find the Santa Justa Lift, a neo-gothic elevator from 1899 that offers a romantic setting over the city.

 • Time Required: The duration of your visit to Praça do Comércio and the streets nearby can be as short as less than an hour and up to two to three hours if you stop by various places.